|Location:||Moskow. 11, 5th Kotelnichesky Pereulok, near Taganskaya metro station.|

 |2006||sold by the State in an auction.|

-The Tagansky Protected Command Point is a bunker, originally built in the 1950s as a communications headquarters for the country's military and political leaders.
+The государственный объект ГО-42 (Bunker GO-42) is a bunker, originally built in the 1950s as a communications headquarters for the country's military and political leaders.
+The bunker is also known under the name Tagansky Protected Command Point and Confrontation Cold War Museum.
 It was equipped with food, medicine, an air recycling system and diesel generators sufficient for up to 3,000 people to live and work there for 90 days.
 One entrance connects the bunker with the Taganskaya metro station, which allowed workers to reach the bunker secretly with special metro trains which ran at night.
 During the 1980s it was operated by the State Central Telegraph agency, with both civilians and military personnel working here.
-They even started to modernize it after thirty years of use, but this ended in the 1990s with the end of the cold war.
-The bunker was decomissioned and anything of value removed.
+They even started to modernize it after thirty years of use, but this ended in the 1990s with the end of the Cold War.
+The State Central Telegraph agency used the bunker a little longer but was not able to afford the maintenance cost.
+The bunker was decommissioned and anything of value removed.
 The passages became a garbage dump.

-The bunker has been sold in 2006 to private investors.
-They plan to convert the underground structure into a sort of theme park, with a restaurant and possibly a spa.
-There will be a museum about the Cold War, obviously a good place for such a museum.
-As most of the equippment was removed the museum will try to reconstruct the original state with items which were donated or bought from their new owners or from other similar locations.
+The bunker was decommissioned in 1996 but finally in 2006 it was auctioned and sold to private investors.
+They converted the underground structure into a sort of theme park, with a restaurant and a museum about the Cold War, obviously a good place for such a museum.
+As most of the equipment was removed the museum tries to reconstruct the original state with items which were donated or bought from their new owners or from other similar locations.
 This includes for example old telephones, typewriters and devices for measuring radiation.
-The main command center will also be reconstructed, complete with a map of the world.